Examinations and completions

 - The thesis should be PASSED subject to major corrections made to the satisfaction of the Academic Board; that is, the thesis requires new data collection, new or revised data analysis, substantial rewriting of one or more chapters, or contains a large number of stylistic/presentation errors.
 These actions should be undertaken with ongoing input from the supervisory team; or

 - The thesis should be classified as DEFERRED; the thesis requires substantial revision and re-examination by external experts and the Candidate should be permitted to submit the thesis for examination in a revised form; or

 - The thesis should be classified as FAILED.

 - ACCEPTED as meeting Masters/Doctoral Degree requirements subject to changes being made to the satisfaction of the board, or

 - the candidate should be allowed up to 12 months to revise the thesis (practical works and/ or exegesis) and to submit the thesis for re-examination, or

 Once all examiners reports are received, the Dean, Graduate Research School will analyse the responses and provide the Chair, School Examination Committee with a recommendation.
-For further information regarding recommendations and in-depth details regarding the examination process, including outcomes of examination please read the HDR Examination Procedure.
-Once you've submitted thesis, please direct any questions regarding the process to your supervisor.
+For further information regarding recommendations and in-depth details regarding the examination process, including outcomes of examination please read the HDR Theses and Examinations Procedure.
+Once you've submitted your thesis, please direct any questions regarding the process to your supervisor.

 For further information, please contact the Graduate Research School.